AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 ## Fock States and Occupation Numbers

+Hark back to quantization of the elastic chain.
+We identify those with bosons

 _Possible pedagogical approach -- state conditions for CCR and CAR algebras and let students figure out correspondence_.